Precise Measurement of the Absolute Sky Brightness at 60-350 MHz: Results

-Fig. \ref{fig:TimeFreq_MeasModel} displays the measurement and model predictions for the antenna temperatures, versus frequency and local sidereal time (LST).
-Measurement data show radio frequency interference (RFI), which is persistent in some frequency channels and occasional in a few other channels.
-Data at multiple frequencies and bands displaying persistent and transient RFI were masked and rejected from further processing.
+Fig.~\ref{fig:TimeFreq_MeasModel} displays the measurement and model predictions for the antenna temperatures, versus frequency and local sidereal time.
+Despite the remote measurement site with relatively low radio frequency interference (RFI), measurement data still show some RFI.
+It is persistent in some frequency channels and occasional in others.
+Data affected by RFI were masked and rejected from further processing.
 First, frequency channels with persistent RFI were masked, then Hampel filtering was performed in time and frequency domains to reject additional time-frequency pixels contaminated by RFI.
-The complete band from \qtyrange{243.5}{270.4}{\mega\hertz} was rejected due to UHF Satcom downlink emissions, along with bands \qtyrange{277.5}{285.0}{\mega\hertz} and \qtyrange{334}{342}{\mega\hertz} due to persistent RFI.
+The complete band from \qtyrange{243.5}{270.4}{\mega\hertz} was rejected due to ultra-high frequency (UHF) satellite communications downlink emissions, along with bands \qtyrange{277.5}{285.0}{\mega\hertz} and \qtyrange{334}{342}{\mega\hertz} due to persistent RFI.

-The distribution of antenna temperatures in a temperature-temperature plot of measured temperature versus model temperature is shown in Fig. \ref{fig:TT_GSMcorrections}a, for all frequencies and times together.
-Within the uncertainty of the scatter, the model and measurements are strongly correlated and differ primarily by a scale factor.
+The distribution of antenna temperatures in a temperature-temperature plot of measured temperature versus model temperature is shown in Fig.~\ref{fig:TT_GSMcorrections}a, for all frequencies and times together (\num{303830} data points).
+Within the uncertainty of the scatter, the model and measurements are in very close agreement and differ primarily by a scale factor.
 However, the model best fits our data by adopting a two parameter correction that includes an offset as well as a scale factor and allows both parameters to vary with frequency.
-Fig. \ref{fig:TT_GSMcorrections}b gives our resulting scale and offset corrections to the GSM that make it best fit our data.
-We find that more than \qty{100}{K} must be subtracted from the GSM below about \qty{100}{\mega\hertz} and that, following this subtraction, the residual must be scaled up by a factor of approximately 1.2 below \qty{200}{\mega\hertz} rising to a factor of 1.5 at \qty{350}{\mega\hertz}.
-Our correction is summarised by two polynomials
+Fig.~\ref{fig:TT_GSMcorrections}b gives our resulting scale and offset corrections to GSM2016 that make it best fit our data.
+We find that more than \qty{100}{K} must be subtracted from GSM2016 below about \qty{100}{\mega\hertz} and that, following this subtraction, the residual must be scaled up by a factor of approximately 1.2 below \qty{200}{\mega\hertz} rising to a factor of 1.5 at \qty{350}{\mega\hertz}.